faustinaleo18/ML_Zoomcamp_2024/capstone_1/README.md

 ### Model output
 For the model output, it should generate like this...
 ![model output](image-1.png) <br>
 **Note:** I can't upload all those models into GitHub because of those sizes.
-So if you want to get the output like this, you can run notebook.py or train.py
+So if you want to get the output like this, you can run notebook.py or train.py or you can access those models on [this drive](https://drive.google.com/drive/folders/1h2zR5sOW3MJvRLFY0yqGMI4VXaGzUQDb?usp=sharing).

 ### Containerization
 The python image which would be used for this project is `python:3.10-slim`.
 These below are step by step how to make a container in Docker